Why Networking Matters

 Many job opportunities are never advertised.
+An estimated 30% of IT jobs in NZ are filled through referrals and networks.
 Networking helps you:- Learn about roles before they are listed publicly

 - Get referrals and recommendations